34-Year-Old Third Baseman – Free Agent

 Casey McGehee Contract Information:

-Signed with the Marlins in July of 2015.
+Signed a minor league contract with the Tigers in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Casey McGehee – simply subscribe now.